MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

   * If you want to call a method in the Windows Store collection API to [query for products owned by a user](query-for-products.md) or [report a consumable product as fulfilled](report-consumable-products-as-fulfilled.md), you must also create a token with the `https://onestore.microsoft.com/b2b/keys/create/collections` audience URI.
 In a later step, you will pass this token to a client method in the Windows SDK to request a Windows Store ID key that you can use with the Windows Store collection API.

-  * If you want to call a method in the Windows Store purchase API to [grant a free product to a user](grant-free-products.md), you must also create a token with the `https://onestore.microsoft.com/b2b/keys/create/purchase` audience URI.
+  * If you want to call a method in the Windows Store purchase API to [grant a free product to a user](grant-free-products.md), [get subscriptions for a user](get-subscriptions-for-a-user.md), or [change the billing state of a subscription for a user](change-the-billing-state-of-a-subscription-for-a-user.md), you must also create a token with the `https://onestore.microsoft.com/b2b/keys/create/purchase` audience URI.
 In a later step, you will pass this token to a client method in the Windows SDK to request a Windows Store ID key that you can use with the Windows Store purchase API.

 <span />
-#### How to create the tokens
+### Create the tokens

 To create the access tokens, use the OAuth 2.0 API in your service by following the instructions in [Service to Service Calls Using Client Credentials](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-service-to-service) to send an HTTP POST to the ```https://login.microsoftonline.com/<tenant_id>/oauth2/token``` endpoint.
 Here is a sample request.